vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **7-18.** A story about Ushijima Kyūjibei.
 At a performance by a troupe of actors in Shōzu village, Kyūjibei was walking among the audience wearing his braded straw hat.
 He tripped and lurched forward, and his sandal flew off, ricocheted off a hedge and hit a man on the head.
 Kyūjibei picked himself up, and reaching for his sandal he said: “I’m terribly sorry about that.
 I didn’t do it on purpose.
 Dear me, I have even dirtied my clothes.
 So sorry.”
 The spectator and a gang of two or three men who seemed to be his companions barked back: “Oi\!
 Just because you carry a sword don’t think you can throw a sandal at someone’s head and get away with a ‘so sorry’.”
 Turning around, Kyūjibei discarded his hat and retorted, “What unreasonable fellows you are.
 Although I didn’t do it on purpose, I expressed regret as a courtesy, as it was my sandal after all.
 Not to accept my apology and accuse me in public in such a way is unforgivable.
 There are too many people in here.
 Step outside.
 I will cut you all down to size\!”
 The men were overwhelmed by his spirit and hesitated.
 Kyūjibei continued in a gentler tone, “Just accept my apology.
 If you don’t, you will lose your head, and so will I. Hush and enjoy the *kyōgen*.”[^358] Then he put his hat back on and departed.
 There was nothing faint-hearted about his conduct.
 He must have been a very brave man.

+[^358]: A form of traditional Japanese comic theater usually performed as an intermission between acts in Noh performances.

 ___________

 **7-24.** On day eleven of the eleventh month, in the second year of Tenwa \(1682\), Sawabe Heizaemon[^359] was ordered to slit his belly.[^360] Hearing of this decree on the evening of the tenth, he dispatched a request to Yamamoto Gon’nojō \(Tsunetomo\) to be his *kaishaku,* to which he wrote the following reply.
 Gon’nojō was 24 years of age.
 “I empathise with your resolution, and agree to perform this honorable task out of my respect for you.
 It was my first instinct to decline your request out of courtesy, but there is no time to excuse myself for any reason as the ceremony is to take place tomorrow, and so I humbly accept.
 I am greatly honored that you should choose me from among so many.
 Rest peacefully tonight in preparation for tomorrow.
 It is late now, but I will visit you in person soon to make arrangements.
 Tenth day, eleventh month.”

+[^359]: Son of Nakano Masayoshi, and Jōchō’s cousin.

+[^360]: Also see Book 1-16.

 Heizaemon commented that it was an outstanding letter.
 Since olden times, it was inauspicious to be asked to perform *kaishaku*.
 It is a difficult task not readily acknowledged, even if it is performed in an excellent fashion; but if the second slips up, it will generate a lifetime of embarrassment.
 Master Jōchō keeps a copy of the letter.

 ___________

 **7-25.** Ōno Senbei’s *oibara*.
 Senbei’s older brother and some blacksmith from Hasuike were engaged in a pledge of male love relationship.[^361] One day they started to argue and their relationship deteriorated.
 Family and friends attempted to intercede but to no avail, so they appealed to the lord.
 Lord Katsushige was on duty in Edo, so Lord Kōshū[^362] presided over the case.

+[^361]: *Shudō*.
+See Book 1-180 and 181.

+[^362]: Nabeshima Naozumi.
+Katsushige’s son, and a later lord of the Hasuike sub-domain.

 After hearing both arguments he declared, “You shall fight it out with no assistance.
 Anybody who tries to help you will be punished by death.”
 Fences were erected in Takao Nawate and the two were to fight within.
 The venue became packed with spectators, dotted around like nails on the back of a shoe.
 The blacksmith arrived first, and then Ōno, who said: “I apologize for keeping you so long.
 It took me forever to take my leave.
 Now let’s begin.”
 They drew their swords and sparks flew from the tips as they clashed.
 The spectators watched with bated breath.
 Just then, Ōno’s upper thigh was cut through and he fell to the ground with a thud.
 With this, somebody burst through the fence screaming, “You will not get away\!”
 The blacksmith was cut down with a single blow of a sword.
 The assailant was Ōno’s younger brother, Senbei.
 But the older Ōno had been killed outright.